NVlabs/GA3C/README.md

   year={2017}
 }
 ```
-and our oral presentation at the [The 1st International Workshop on Efficient Methods for Deep Neural Networks](http://allenai.org/plato/emdnn/papers.html), NIPS Workshop, Barcelona (Spain), Dec.
+This work was first presented in an oral talk at the [The 1st International Workshop on Efficient Methods for Deep Neural Networks](http://allenai.org/plato/emdnn/papers.html), NIPS Workshop, Barcelona (Spain), Dec.
 9, 2016:

 ```
 @article{babaeizadeh2016ga3c,